 5. Medicaid Payment Issues for Primary Care Practitioners

 Primary care physicians (PCP) will not have a good start to 2015.
 Enhanced Medicaid payments that brought their reimbursement up to Medicare levels will stop.
 Their payment will fall back to the old level.
-Only few states will continue to provide enhanced Medicaid payments to PCPs from their own funds.
+Only a few states will continue to provide enhanced Medicaid payments to PCPs from their own funds.
 At a time when six million people have been added to the Medicaid program, lack of enhanced payment will be a blow to PCPs.

-6. Penalties under Physician Quality Reporting System
+6. Penalties under the Physician Quality Reporting System

 Similar to the Meaningful Use Program, penalties for not adhering to Medicare’s PQRS will start in 2015.
-Based on the 2013 reporting, penalty for not reporting PQRS data will start at 1.5% from 2015.
-Based on 2014 reporting, this penalty will increase to 2% in 2016.
+Based on the 2013 reporting, the penalty for not reporting PQRS data will start at 1.5% from 2015.
+Based on the 2014 reporting, this penalty will increase to 2% in 2016.